-Turn off the heat, stir, then cover the pot again and let the oats sit for 5-10 minutes so that they can absorb any extra liquid.
+Turn off the heat, stir, then cover the pot again and let the oats sit for 15-20 minutes so that they can absorb any extra liquid.
+(And also cool off.)

 You can serve immediately topped with a sprinkle of toasted wheat germ and a handful of blueberries or other fresh fruit.

 To make ahead: Pour cooked oats into an airtight container after they have come to room temperature.
 Store in the fridge.
 To reheat, scoop the amount of oatmeal you want into a bowl and pour milk into the bowl (I usually add about 3-4 tablespoons).
 Stir then heat in the microwave for 1-2 minutes, or on the stovetop for 5-6 minutes until heated through, stirring constantly.